kubernetes/website/v1.1/docs/api.md

 ## API groups

-To make it easier to extend the Kubernetes API, we are in the process of implementing [*API groups*](https://github.com/kubernetes/kubernetes/blob/{{ page.githubbranch }}/docs/proposals/api-group.md).
+To make it easier to extend the Kubernetes API, we are in the process of implementing [*API groups*](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/proposals/api-group.md).
 These are simply different interfaces to read and/or modify the same underlying resources.
 The API group is specified in a REST path and in the `apiVersion` field of a serialized object.